 Most disciplinary situations are handled by the student’s classroom teacher.
 Students who do not follow the discipline expectations will be removed from certain activities such as recess or special events, may be sent to the director for further action, and the director or the teacher may contact parents regarding the situation.
 On a rare occasion, a student might be sent home from school if the student’s behavior is repeatedly disruptive or disrespectful or he or she is behaving as a bully and other methods of discipline have been unsuccessful.

 Lower School has a Chapel gathering four days each week: three days with all of Lower School and one day with K-8 (held in the Middle School Auditorium).
 Each class in Lower School presents Chapel for their peers two or three times per year.
 This may be through a short skit, songs, poems, or other means of communicating a particular aspect of character or spiritual development.

 Faculty and administrators also present Chapel talks.
 These short stories or talks generally have a specific theme tied to the Lower School Virtue of the Month (honesty, respect, compassion).
 Chapel time generally ends with the Lord’s Prayer and weekly reciting of the Pledge of Allegiance.

-A. There are regularly scheduled conferences at the end of each of the first three terms of the school year.
+There are regularly scheduled conferences at the end of each of the first three terms of the school year.
 In addition, parents or teachers may request conferences as needed.
 Frequently, information is shared via e-mail, but specific questions or concerns regarding individual students are best handled in person or through a phone call to the teacher.

 All students have Physical Education classes on a regular basis.
 Times vary from three times per week for 30 minutes at a time in Kindergarten to twice per week for 45 minutes at a time in fourth grade.
 All students also have at least two and sometimes three recess periods per day.
 In addition, special activities such as ice skating, cross-country skiing, and Jump Rope for Heart promote the physical health and well-being of students in Lower School.